By Dr Kazuko Obata

-Among these are approximately 160 reels that contain recordings of non-Australian languages.
-AIATSIS recently donated these reels to Pacific and Regional Archive for Digital Sources in Endangered Cultures.
+For many years AIATSIS has been looking after Arthur Capell’s archive of more than 230 reels of language recordings.
+Among these are around 160 reels of recordings of non-Australian languages which AIATSIS has donated to the Pacific and Regional Archive for Digital Sources in Endangered Cultures.

-Old words to be heard again “Arthur Capell was a foundation member of our Council and his early work inspired our referencing system for Australian languages which is still used by our linguists and collections staff today,” Mr Taylor said.
+'Arthur Capell was a foundation member of our Council and his early work inspired our referencing system for Australian languages which is still used by linguists and collections staff today.' — Russell Taylor, former AIATSIS CEO.

 Preparation of this donation reminded me of an ongoing presence of Arthur Capell’s work at AIATSIS.
 Arthur Capell was a foundation member (1961-1968) of the Council of the Australian Institute of Aboriginal Studies (AIAS, now AIATSIS).

-Each code consists of an letter and a number.
-The letter represents a region where the language is located – Australia is divided into eleven regions and each region is represented by the first letter of the region name (Capell attributes David Moore for these divisions).
+Each code consists of a letter and a number.
+The letter represents a region where the language is located.
+Australia is divided into eleven regions with each region represented by the first letter of the region name (Capell attributes David Moore for these divisions).

 Why was there need for language codes?

-This is because Australian languages were not written languages, and people started writing down Australian languages only after the arrival of Europeans.
-Since there was no standard orthography, different persons (often with different language backgrounds) wrote the name of the same language in different ways as they hear.
+Australian languages were not written languages and it was only after the arrival of Europeans that people started writing down Australian languages.
+Since there was no standard orthography, different people (often with different language backgrounds) wrote the name of the same language in different ways.

-Imagine I say a Japanese word to a group of people and ask them to write down what they have heard using English alphabet, they will probably come up with different spellings, especially if each of them has a different language background!
+Imagine saying a Japanese word to a group of people and asking them to write down what they have heard using the English alphabet.
+They will probably come up with different spellings, especially if each of them has a different language background.

-For example, here is a section on Yuwalaraay in Capell’s linguistic survey (more alternative spelling of this name can be found in AUSTLANG).
+To illustrate the variety of spellings that can be given to a language name see the section below on Yuwalaraay in Capell’s linguistic survey (more alternative spelling of this name can be found in Austlang).

-Or sometimes, one language was referred to by more than one name.
-So language codes were used as unique identifiers and to manage variations of spellings and names.
-AIATSIS adopted this referencing system (but only the alphabets, not Capell’s own numbering.
-For example, the AIATSIS code for Yuwalaraay is D27, while Capell’s is D26).
+Language codes are unique identifiers and are used to manage variations of spellings and names.
+AIATSIS adopted this referencing system but only the alphabets, not Capell’s own numbering.
+For example, the AIATSIS code for Yuwalaraay is D27, while Capell’s is D26.